The Tragedy of Julius Caesar

 A Roman's gotta do....

 This play ought to be called Brutus, since the central theme concerns that character's decision to join an assassination conspiracy and the repercussions of his action.
-Julius Caesar is dispensed with by the halfway point.
+The titular figure, Julius Caesar, is dispensed with by the halfway point.

 But if Brutus, Cassius and the gang killed Caesar to remove a tyrant and to preserve what they considered democracy, then why are they the bad guys in Julius Caesar?